 - Increases the likelihood of losing control of a car

 - Increases the likelihood of a rollover accident

 How to stop speeding and prevent deaths in car crashes

 The dangers of speeding are clear, but many people still do it.
-If you’d like to break the habit of speeding and prevent you and others from dying in a car crash, then take some measures.
+If you’d like to break the habit of speeding and prevent yourself and others from dying in a car crash, take some measures.
 Be sure to give yourself plenty of time to get to your destination, which will lessen your inclination to speed.

 Also, do your best to have a calm state of mind and show patience when driving.
 Don’t let yourself get consumed by anger when encountering the unsafe and aggressive driving behavior of others.
 Also, to ensure you are attentive to the posted speed limit, make sure you are well-rested before driving.